notiflowsDocs

 SettingDescription

-DurationThe throttle window duration
+DurationThe throttle window (number)

 UnitThe time unit: seconds, minutes, hours, or days